raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step09.md

 What types of fastenings did you use for your robot buggy?

-Share your answers and a picture of your robot (hosted using [Imgur](https://imgur.com/) or another image hosting platform) in the comments below.
+Share your answers and a picture of your robot (hosted using [Imgur](https://imgur.com/) or another image-hosting platform) in the comments below.